top of page

 Nancy Marshall, MA CYC, RSW

-Nancy (MA BA CYC RSW) holds a BA and MA in Child and Youth Care from Toronto Metropolitan University.
+Nancy holds a BA and MA in Child and Youth Care from Toronto Metropolitan University.
 She is currently finishing her doctoral studies at York University in the Faculty of Education with a focus on neurodiversity-affirming care for autistic young people.
 She has over 15 years experience supporting autistic and neurodivergent young people and their families in school and community settings.
 Her therapeutic approaches with all young people are playful, relational, emotion-focused, and polyvagal-informed.

 Ron Old, BA, CYC - headshot of a person outside against leaves